formulaicgame/fmc/README.md

 Download the game at [fmc.gg](https://fmc.gg)
 Join the [Discord](https://discord.gg/VMgFmdsQ6m) if you have questions

+## Contributing
+Contributions are welcome and encouraged, reach out on discord.

 ## Modding

 Mods can be added through the `fmc build` command, see `fmc build --template` for an example.